jirkapok/GasPlanner/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Bug report
+name: Issue
-about: Create a report to help us improve
+about: Suggest an idea for this project
 title: ''
-labels: ['bug']
+labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what the issue is.

-**To Reproduce**
-Steps to reproduce the behavior.

 **Current behavior**
 A clear and concise description of what currently happens.